 3 Easy Ways to Improve Your Home’s IAQ

 Source control – Pretty self-explanatory… this means eliminating or controlling the source of the IAQ issue.
 Solutions can range from snuffing out perfumed candles and unplugging synthetic air fresheners, to proper storage of household cleaners.
 Most people will hate to hear this (because who likes to clean more than they have to?), but you should also vacuum and dust regularly.
-Something easy that Fuller Heating & Air Conditioning can do for you?
+Something easy that Fuller HVAC, Plumbing & Electrical can do for you?
 Make sure your air conditioning system is properly maintained – because mold and bacteria could grow on cooling coils and in drain pans.
 Changing your air filter also helps.